James Irvin (fighter): Ultimate Fighting Championship

 After losing to Mike Kyle in his UFC debut, Irvin returned to the promotion at UFC 54 against boxing specialist and former collegiate wrestler Terry Martin.
 The much shorter Martin dominated Irvin in round one, but as soon as the bell sounded to start the second round, Irvin came out and landed a flying knee that rendered Martin unconscious.
 Commentator Joe Rogan called the KO the "best flying knee" he had ever seen.

 Irvin defeated Hector Ramirez at UFC 65 via TKO in the second round after dropping Ramirez with a stiff jab, following with a kick to the body, and finishing the fight on the ground with elbows.
 Both fighters were awarded Fight of the Night awards.

 Irvin faced UFC newcomer Thiago Silva on May 26, 2007 at UFC 71.
 He lost after injuring his knee during one of Silva's takedowns in the first round.

 Irvin won a disqualification victory over the formerly undefeated Luiz Cané at UFC 79 after he was illegally kneed in the head by Cané.

 On April 2, 2008, Irvin fought Houston Alexander as the opening fight on the main card of UFC Fight Night: Kenny Florian vs Joe Lauzon, knocking Alexander out with a superman punch in 8 seconds.
-The 8-second knockout tied the record of fastest knockout in UFC history until UFC 102, where Todd Duffee broke the record with a 7-second KO.
+This fight earned him a $20,000 Knockout of the Night award.
+The 8-second knockout tied the record of fastest knockout in UFC history until UFC 239, where Jorge Masvidal broke the record with a 5-second KO.

 Irvin was supposed to fight Rashad Evans at UFC 85 in London, England but he sustained a foot injury that forced him to pull out and Evans was removed from the card as well.